 The plant is manned 18 hours a day, five days a week with flexible weekend operations.
-Currently on staff are one Class IV operator, two Class III operators, two Class II operators and two Class I operators.
+Currently on staff are one Class IV operator, two Class III operators, three Class II operators and one Class I operator.

 In 1997, the Archbold Water Department was recognized by the Ohio EPA as an “Outstanding Water System” and received the Award of Excellence.